 Each share will normally supplement a family of four.... two adults (teens have adult appetites), and two small children, to compliment your family meals for the week.
 OR If yours is a vegetarian home, the amount is usually sufficient for one to two, depending on your unique eating habits.

-My guarantee is that if you ever use anything from my farm that you do not 100% agree is the most flavorful and fresh, I will refund your purchase for whatever reason.
+My guarantee is that if you ever use anything from my farm that you do not 100% agree is the most flavorful and fresh, I will replace double the amount of food you didn't like.
 Some of it will be ugly and not perfect like you see in the commercial stores, but they will not be able to compete with the nutrition and flavor.
 Some of it will look perfect like in the store, except ours will have all the nutients and vitamins in them.
 Is that fair enough?

 Co-Creating with Nature:

 Finding out how God does things and following His ways is at the heart of what the biodynamic principles mean to me.
 At the farm, we plan, plant and manage the growth of our crops in succession so we won't run out.
 There are times that in spite of all the dedication and prayers, we still mess up with schedules and best intentions.
-Nature always rules, this past winter is an example.
+Nature always rules, this winter has already proved that.
 No matter what plans could have been in place we still have to work in the bounds of the weather, critters, insects, and farmer errors.
 When this happens there may be less of some crops.
 Our dedicated members understand the natural processes we work with.
 Since we replant at regular intervals during the season, what may be lacking one week will show up in future offers.
 This past year was an abundant year and the members had more than ever before.
-There were concerns that they had too much, what a great opportunity.
+There were some concerns that they had too much, what a great opportunity.